Model relationships using document references

 // Computed field definition for the `orders` field.

-// `orders` contains a set of `Order` collection documents.
+// `orders` contains a reference to a Set of `Order` collection documents.

 // The value is computed using the `Order` collection's